Do Gaj ki Doori: PM Modi hails villages for joining hands to fight spread of COVID-19 in India

 Meanwhile, Karnataka's Chikkaballapur Sarpanch, Naveen Kumar said that all steps are taken to ensure the lockdown is successful and have put people under home quarantine.
 He also said that the officials have created a task force and would discuss how to fight the pandemic.

-Dharniya Gram Panchayat Sarpanch, Ajay Singh said that they had publicised the need for a lockdown and also social distancing.
+Dharniya Gram Panchayat Sarpanch, Ajay Singh said that they had publicised the need for lockdown and also social distancing.

 Maharashtra records India's highest single-day surge with 778 coronavirus positive cases